techcompliant/TC-Specs/KaiComm-HIC.md

 Commands
 ----

-On interrupt, register A holds a command that the SPI will perform:
+On interrupt, register A holds a command that the HIC will perform:

  - **0x0000**: Query status
    Sets Register A with status, bits will be set/clear as follows: